 Our staff will respond to your query promptly and provide detailed information to your questions.

-6 days - Magical winter tour for families with private Santa visit
+6 days - Escorted magical winter tour for families with private Santa visit.

 Would you like to spend your next holiday in Lapland in a snow-covered village where streetlights are turned off in the afternoon so that you can see the Northern Lights?

 Äkäslompolo - Village of seven fells is 200 kms above the Arctic Circle and offers wide range of outdoor experiences in unique environment.
 This beautiful small village is your home for the week; shop with the locals, feed reindeers outside the supermarket afterwards and then have hot chocolates in the cafe on your way back to your cabin.

 You will stay in cosy log cabins, each with their own fireplace and sauna.
 Enjoy great local food and join in some exhilarating winter activities like husky & reindeer sledding, ice fishing and snowmobiling.